cvanstey/Food_Access_NJ/README.md

 Ratio of unhealthy to healthy retailers, following Cooksey-Stowers (2017): `(fast_food + convenience) / (supermarket + grocery + produce_market)`.
 An extended variant (`rfei_full`) adds dollar stores to the numerator.

 **mRFEI (Modified RFEI)**
 CDC method measuring the percentage of healthy retailers among all food retailers: `(healthy / total) × 100`.

+**WIC-specific mRFEI**
-A WIC-specific variant (`mrfei_wic`) substitutes WIC-certified vendors as the healthy retailer count.
+Substitutes WIC-certified vendors as the healthy retailer count.

-**NJ Food Swamp Score**
-Based on the NJ DCA / NJEDA methodology: ratio of nearest distance to a swamp outlet vs. nearest supermarket, scaled 0–100.
-A high score indicates the unhealthy option is spatially closer than the healthy one.

-**4-Method Consensus Vote**
+**3-Method Consensus Vote**
-All four swamp methods are combined into a consensus flag (`is_swamp_consensus`) requiring agreement from at least 2 of 4 methods, with a continuous score (`swamp_score_continuous`) and method count (`swamp_method_count`) for transparency.
+These three swamp methods are combined into a consensus flag (`is_swamp_consensus`) requiring agreement from at least 2 of 3 methods, with a continuous score (`swamp_score_continuous`) and method count (`swamp_method_count`) for transparency.
+This consensus flags 369 ZIPs (61.7% of the state) as food swamps — a high enough share that swamp status alone does not separate at-risk ZIPs from healthy ones as cleanly as desert status does.

 ### Composite & Vulnerability Scores

+A core finding of the accompanying analysis is that blending distinct sources of need into a single composite score can conceal which residents within a ZIP actually bear the burden — a structurally isolated, elderly-heavy ZIP and a poor, transportation-poor ZIP can post nearly identical composite scores while needing entirely different interventions.
+For that reason:

+- **Poverty is treated as a control/stratification variable**, not folded into a labeled vulnerability score.
+- **`elderly_vuln_score`** and **`novehicle_vuln_score`** are computed as separate percentile-rank-weighted indices within those sub-populations, and are the recommended indicators for targeting age-friendly transit vs. income/transit interventions respectively.
-**Composite Vulnerability Index** (`composite_vuln_index`) blends supermarket distance, RFEI, poverty rate, vehicle access, and elderly concentration using percentile-rank weighting.
+- A **`composite_vuln_index`**, blending supermarket distance, RFEI, poverty rate, vehicle access, and elderly concentration via percentile-rank weighting, is still computed and used for exploratory/reference purposes — but should not substitute for the separate sub-population scores in funding or policy decisions.
 Note: this differs from the County Health Rankings & Roadmaps Food Environment Index, which uses a ranked-average method on a 0–10 scale, and from the NJEDA composite factor score, which uses iterated principal factor analysis with orthogonal varimax rotation across 24 neighborhood indicators — a full factor analysis implementation is a planned improvement.

-**Sub-population Vulnerability Scores** — `novehicle_vuln_score` and `elderly_vuln_score` — apply similar percentile-rank weighting within those populations specifically.

-**Rule-based Access Typology** classifies each ZIP into one of four categories: True Desert, Food Swamp, Food Mirage, or Dollar Store Desert.
+**Rule-based Access Typology** classifies each ZIP into one of six categories: True Desert, Food Swamp, Food Mirage, Well Served, Dollar Store Desert, or Desert-Swamp Overlap.

 ### Implementation Notes